 The procedures described in this section do not apply to the following:

 Services (e.g., testing, workshops) to non-University entities provided on a contractual basis.
-Such contracts are processed through the Office of Grant and Research Development and /or Business and Finance.
+Such contracts are processed through the Office of Grant and Research Development and/or Finance and Administration.
 See also 10.11 and 40.02.

 Interdepartmental Sale of Surplus Equipment